 - I took the liberty to shorten a sentence.

-#19 Updated by wirelesss over 1 year ago
+#19 Updated by wirelesss almost 2 years ago

 Broken links have been fixed.

 Unable to use short format of link: https://osmocom.org/projects/osmonitb/wiki/OsmoNITB_LCR in OpenBSC with Asterisk